What Do House Spiders Look Like?

 The common house spider has an elongated abdomen.
 They are generally a yellowish-brown color, and sometimes have a whiter abdomen with a few dark spots on it.
 A few house spiders may have a black triangular-shaped spot in the center of their abdomen.
 Female house spiders are between 5 and 8 mm in length while males are smaller, about 4 mm long.
 Like all spiders, they have eight legs and two body segments.

 You can find house spiders pretty much anywhere in your home, shed, or garage but they tend to prefer closets, corners along the ceiling, under furniture or the corners of your window frames.
 House spiders will spin webs in multiple locations in your home until they find a suitable place to catch their meals.
-Spiders are loners.
-They don’t live in colonies and aren’t social, so if you see a single spider, you may only have to worry about that one spider – it’s not a sign you have a million spiders living somewhere in your home!
+Spiders don’t live in colonies and aren’t social, so if you see a single spider, you may only have to worry about that one spider – it’s not a sign you have a million spiders living somewhere in your home!